LelsersLasers/UnderwaterWorld/README.md

     - Wrapping
         - Try to stay within the view/generation view frustrums?
             - Would be able to lower the number of boids and have the same effect
-    - Performance
-        - The slowest part is actually the raycasting/wall collision checks
-            - Might be a faster way to early exit
-                - Early dist check before intersection check?
-                - Know we only want the closest t, look for that first?
 - Preformance
     - What are actually the slow parts?
-    - Indexing
-        - Sub
     - If have "extra preformance"
         - Bigger view distance (chunks + fog)
         - Build chunks faster/slower?